Yetenol/Cheat-Sheet/latex/Setup standardized currencies and monetary values.md

 ## Dependency

-The [currency](https://texdoc.org/serve/currency/0) package provide a conveninent, normalized way to print monetary units and values.
+The [currency](https://texdoc.org/serve/currency/0) package provide a conveninent, standardized way to print monetary units and values.
 It ensures consistency and global style changes.

 - **Use package** in the preamble
     ```latex